sparkison/m3u-editor-docs/docs/integrations/media-server-setup.md

   <img width="363" height="128" alt="image" src="https://github.com/user-attachments/assets/332e2826-8a2e-41b3-bd0a-2b92d8857387" />

->[!IMPORTANT]
->Save your URL and API key so you can use it for configuring the integration
+>**⚠️ IMPORTANT** Save your URL and API key so you can use it for configuring the integration

 ### Configure the integration